renaissance-publishing/renaissance/content/chapters/23-races.md

 Some Day-Masks are magical; their lenses are crystal-clear in dim light, but rapidly "smoke over" when exposed to bright light.

 - Magical Day-Masks protect your eyes from bright light the way normal Day-Masks do, but they impose none of the penalties that normal Day-Masks have.
 - The lenses "smoke over" in little more than a second.
-If you are suddenly exposed to bright light, you may experience some dazzling (incuring a -10 penalty to visual perception tests), but this fades quickly (lasting only for the first turn of exposure).
+If you are suddenly exposed to bright light, you may experience some dazzling (incurring a -10 penalty to visual perception tests), but this fades quickly (lasting only for the first turn of exposure).
 - You can force the Day-Mask to become clear or smoked.
 - Magical Day-Masks are usually *ground* (at no additional cost).
 - Magical Day-Masks are Cost: High.